Siege of Paris (1870–1871): Siege

 General Carey de Bellemare commanded the strongest fortress north of Paris at Saint Denis.

 On 29 October de Bellemare attacked the Prussian Guard at Le Bourget without orders, and took the town.
 The Guard actually had little interest in recapturing their positions at Le Bourget, but Crown Prince Albert ordered the city retaken anyway.
-In the battle of Le Bourget the Prussian Guards succeeded in retaking the city and captured 1,200 French soldiers.
+In the Battle of Le Bourget the Prussian Guards succeeded in retaking the city and captured 1,200 French soldiers.
 Upon hearing of the French surrender at Metz and the defeat at Le Bourget, morale in Paris began to sink.
 The people of Paris were beginning to suffer from the effects of the German blockade.
 On 31 October, the day the government confirmed the surrender of Metz and one day after Le Bourget's recapture was announced, an angry mob besieged and invaded the Hôtel de Ville, taking Trochu and his cabinet hostage.
 The insurgent leaders (Gustave Flourens, Louis Charles Delescluze, Louis Auguste Blanqui among them) attempted to depose Trochu's government and form a new one led by themselves, but they could not come to an agreement.
 In the meantime, battalions of loyal National Guards led by Jules Ferry and a detachment of Mobiles headed by the Prefect of Police, Edmond Adam, prepared to retake the building.
 Negotiations between the two sides concluded with a peaceful evacuation of the building by the insurgents early in the morning of November 1, and the release of the hostages.
 Despite promising no reprisals against the revolutionaries, the Government was swift to arrest and imprison 22 of the leaders, which further embittered the left-wing of Paris.

 Hoping to boost morale on 30 November Trochu launched the largest attack from Paris even though he had little hope of achieving a breakthrough.
 Nevertheless, he sent Auguste-Alexandre Ducrot with 80,000 soldiers against the Prussians at Champigny, Créteil and Villiers.
-In what became known as the battle of Villiers the French succeeded in capturing and holding a position at Créteil and Champigny.
-By 2 December the Württemberg Corps had driven Ducrot back into the defenses and the battle was over by 3 December.
+In what became known as the Battle of Villiers the French succeeded in capturing and holding a position at Créteil and Champigny.
+By 2 December the XIII (Royal Württemberg) Corps had driven Ducrot back into the defenses and the battle was over by 3 December.